treehouses/treehouses.github.io/pages/vi/treehouses-remote.md

 **NOTE:** You will need to unpair, re-pair, and restart your phone evey time you use a new image version.

+**NOTE:** If you are experiencing frequent Bluetooth disconnects, restart your Android device and try again.
 ---
 #### Next Section: [Finding your Pi](find-pi.md)